kubescape/kubescape.io/docs/docs/operator/vulnerabilities.md

 ## Uploading scan results to a provider

-If you have Kubescape configured to use a [provider](../providers.md), then Kubevuln will send
+If you have Kubescape configured to use a [provider](../providers.md), then upon the completion of a scan, Kubevuln will send the results to that provider.

 ## Configuration